Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisville Stats and Trends

-- The Cardinals have covered the spread twice this year when underdogs by 4 points or more (in three chances).
+- This year, the Cardinals have two against the spread wins in three games as an underdog of 4 points or more.

-- Louisville's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Louisville's games this season have hit the over on two of seven set point totals (28.6%).

-- Louisville is 4-2 against the spread and 4-3 overall in games when it scores more than 15.3 points.
+- Louisville is 4-2 against the spread and 4-3 overall in games when it puts up more than 15.3 points.

-- Louisville is 4-3 against the spread and 4-4 overall when the team totals more than 325.5 yards.

-- The Cardinals have turned the ball over 12 times this season, one more turnover than the Tigers have forced (11).
+- This year the Cardinals have turned the ball over 12 times, one more than the Tigers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.